-Monsanto developed glyphosate in 1970 to kill the weeds and grasses that harm crops.
-Monsanto marketed the chemical as Roundup Weed Killer, and by 2007 it became the most used herbicide in the United States.
+In 1970, agricultural giant Monsanto developed glyphosate as a potent herbicide.
+Monsanto marketed the chemical as Roundup Weed Killer.
+By 2007, it had become the most used herbicide in the United States.
 An estimated 1.4 billion pounds of Roundup are used in more than 160 countries each year.

-Despite its widespread use, the popular weedkiller has been called into question as a possible health hazard within the past several years.
-Thousands of Roundup users have filed lawsuits alleging that they have developed non-Hodgkin’s lymphoma, b-cell lymphoma, leukemia, or other forms of cancer after using the product.
+Despite its widespread use, the popular weedkiller has been called into question as a possible health hazard.
+Thousands of consumers have filed Roundup cancer claims alleging they developed non-Hodgkin’s lymphoma, b-cell lymphoma, leukemia or other forms of cancer after using the weed killer.

 Types of Blood Cancer Claimed in Roundup Lawsuits

 Who Qualifies to File a Roundup Lawsuit?

 - Those who received a diagnosis of NHL or one of the other cancers listed above

 - Those with a loved one who (1) was exposed to Roundup and (2) died from NHL or one of the other cancers listed above